ezraisw/wracha/README.md

 Using your manager instance.
 You can call `wracha.Manager.On` to get an instance of `wracha.Actor`.

 The name given will be used as a prefix for cache key.
-Calling `wracha.Manager.On` with the same name will return the same instance of `wracha.Actor`.

 ```go
 actor := manager.On("example")